processmining-in-logistics/psm/docs/repairing_event_logs.md

 ## Performance Spectrum Miner 1.2.x (with Regions)

 The Performance Spectrum Miner 1.2.x implements log repair and supports work with performance spectra built from logs with intervals for time-stamps.
-Additionaly it is possible to project the ground truth on top of the repaired data.
+Additionally it is possible to project the ground truth on top of the repaired data.
 Currently it is pre-configured for work with the output of the simulation model (above) and for work with real-life event logs of the same BHS fragment.

 The main window of the PSM is shown in the figure below, where:
 * (1) is the segment name